DariaBozhenko/7-char-val-test-task-rep/README.md

 On test failure, a screenshot is automatically saved in the screenshots/ directory with a timestamp and test ID.

-📦 Example Test Case

-Each test inputs a string into the form and verifies if the validation logic correctly accepts or rejects it based on defined criteria:

- <code><pre>("abc123*", "Valid Value", "exactly_7_chars_all_allowed_types_no_uppercase") </code></pre>

 🙋‍♀️ Author
-Created by a passionate QA automation engineer who enjoys clean architecture, readable tests, and scalable frameworks.
+Created by a passionate QA who enjoys clean architecture, readable tests, and scalable frameworks.